877 Cedar Street

-We never really closed, however, we have strongly encouraged all non-essential workers to stay away from the space until the shelter in place order was lifted.
-We have been diligently working over the last few months to welcome back everybody else, and can’t wait to see all of your wonderful faces!
+Yes, we’re open, and we’re staying safe!
+To be honest, we never really closed, however, we have strongly encouraged all non-essential workers to stay away from the space until the shelter in place order was lifted.
+We have been diligently working over through the past year to welcome back everybody else, and can’t wait to see all of your wonderful faces!

 So what’s different?